Study PMBOK 8 four-step tailoring process for PMP 2026: context diagnosis, method selection, implementation, monitoring, and weak-tailoring traps.

 Explanation: C is best because PMBOK 8 treats tailoring as ongoing, not frozen at kickoff.
 A ignores evidence.
 B is too extreme.
 D delays useful adaptation without clear need.

-After this section, move into the decision tree so the four-step process becomes easier to apply in mixed scenarios.
-When your practice misses come from treating the first approach choice as permanent, use the free PMP 2026 practice preview on web and check whether the stronger answer adjusted structure when the evidence changed.
+After this section, move into the tailoring decision tree so the four-step process becomes easier to apply in mixed scenarios.
+When your misses come from treating the first approach choice as permanent, use the PMP 2026 practice page on external practice and check whether the stronger answer adjusted structure when the evidence changed.